RustiRabbit/Homework-Management/CONTRIBUTING.md

 # Contributing to Homework-Management

-👍🎉 First off, thanks for taking the time to contribute! 🎉👍 This is mostly just guidlines (not rules).
+👍🎉 First off, thanks for taking the time to contribute! 🎉👍 <br>
+This is mostly just guidlines (not rules).
 Always use your judgement and feel free to propose a change to this page!

 #### Table of Contents